-The GFE client and GD-secured applications typically transmit network traffic to the Good NOC.
-Using metadata in the traffic, the NOC identifies which enterprise the traffic is destined for and forwards it.
-In order to prevent the NOC accessing sensitive user data, application data is further encrypted using secrets generated on the GMM server, which are not known to the NOC.
-For GFE, this inner layer of encryption uses AES-192.
-GD uses AES-256.
+Good-enabled applications transmit network traffic to the Good NOC using TLS.
+Using metadata in the traffic, the NOC identifies which organisation the traffic is destined for and forwards it using a separate TLS connection to the GMM or GP.
+In order to prevent the NOC accessing sensitive user data, application data is further encrypted using a proprietary protocol.
+The encryption keys for this data are generated on the GMM server and not known to the NOC.

 The encryption does not meet some of the mandatory requirements expected from assured TLS VPNs.
 Without assurance in the data-in-transit protection, there is a risk that data could be compromised.

-Although the GFE client cannot circumvent this protection, GD-secured applications can choose to directly communicate with Internet services, without network traffic being routed via the NOC.
-In such cases, the protection of network traffic is dependent on the application’s own functionality, not the GD framework.
+The GFE client cannot circumvent the data-in-transit protection.
+GD-secured applications could be developed with the ability to directly communicate with Internet services, without network traffic being transmitted via the NOC.
+In such cases, the protection of this network traffic is dependent on the application’s own functionality, not the GD framework.

-Recommendation: Unless confident that sensitive data will never be stored or accessed from outside the GFE client and/or GD-secured applications, and the risks of not protectively monitoring all device network traffic are acceptable, organisations should use a device VPN.
+Recommendation: If confident that sensitive data will never be stored or accessed from outside the GFE client and/or GD-secured applications, and the risks of not protectively monitoring all device network traffic are acceptable, organisations do not need to deploy a device VPN.

 4.3 Data-at-rest protection